CanastaWiki/Canasta-CLI/docs/guide/general-concepts.md

 `$wgMetaNamespace` provides an alias for the Project namespace (the `Project:` prefix always works as well).
 It is derived from the display name with spaces replaced by underscores.
 For example, a wiki named "Project Documentation" will get the alias `Project_Documentation:`.
 If you need a different alias, you can override `$wgMetaNamespace` in a per-wiki settings file (use underscores instead of spaces).

-### Caddyfile, Caddyfile.custom, and Caddyfile.global
+### Caddyfile, Caddyfile.site, and Caddyfile.global

 Canasta uses [Caddy](https://caddyserver.com/) as its reverse proxy.
 The `config/Caddyfile` is auto-generated from `wikis.yaml` and is overwritten whenever wikis are added or removed — do not edit it directly.

-To add custom Caddy directives for the site block (headers, rewrites, etc.), edit `config/Caddyfile.custom`.
-To add global Caddy options, edit `config/Caddyfile.global`.
+To add custom Caddy directives for the site block (headers, rewrites, etc.), edit `config/Caddyfile.site`.
+To add global Caddy options or additional site blocks (e.g., a www-to-non-www redirect), edit `config/Caddyfile.global`.
 Both files are imported by the generated Caddyfile and are never overwritten.

-Example `Caddyfile.custom`:
+Example `Caddyfile.site`:

 ```
 header X-Frame-Options "SAMEORIGIN"